cyborgsuh/Train_Rides_Dashboard/README.md

 # Train Ticket Price Prediction 🚆💰

 ## Overview
-This project is a **Train Ticket Price Prediction App** built using **TensorFlow/Keras** for Neural Network and **Streamlit** for UI, and **Plotly** for visualization.
+This project is a **Train Ticket Price Prediction App** built using **TensorFlow/Keras** for Neural Network,**Streamlit** for UI, and **Plotly** for visualization.
 The app allows users to predict ticket prices based on various input features, leveraging a trained neural network with an embedding layer for categorical features.

 ## Features ✨
 - **Interactive Web Interface**: Built with Streamlit for easy access.